terralang/terra/STABILITY.md

     upgrade process.
 Maintainers should document any potentially breaking changes to ensure that users have adequate knowledge to upgrade.

+    While the goal at this level is still to avoid breaking changes, to the extent that there are any, they should be *loud*.
+That is, any potential change of behavior should be accompanied by a compile error or similar, fatal diagnostic.
+Issuing a hard error ensures users cannot miss the change.
+As a result, users can upgrade without fear that their programs will change behavior unexpectedly.
+If the code compiles and runs, it should be compatible.
+Of course, even here, there is always a possibility of unintentional silent changes.
+But these would be considered bugs and would be reverted to maintain compatibility.

   * An increment in the PATCH position should never break user software.
 If it does, this is a bug, and should be rolled back in